Will McRobb and Chris Viscardi

-Will McRobb is an American show-creator, writer and producer of television and screenwriter.
-He is best known as the co-creator of the Nickelodeon television series The Adventures of Pete & Pete, with Chris Viscardi.
+Will McRobb and Chris Viscardi are American television creators, writers, producers, and screenwriters.
+They are best known as the co-creators of the Nickelodeon television series The Adventures of Pete & Pete.

-McRobb was assigned to work on Nicktoons after the success of Pete & Pete.
-While he worked with Jumbo Pictures on Doug effectively, his work with Spümcø on The Ren & Stimpy Show is one of the hardest times in his career.
-He served as a voice of reason between Nickelodeon executives and series creator John Kricfalusi, who considered him to be an obstacle in the series' creative process and viewed him more negatively than other executives like Vanessa Coffey.
-Nevertheless, he was highly influential in the production of the first two seasons, approving plots for critically acclaimed episodes such as "Svën Höek" and "Man's Best Friend" while writing the episode "Black Hole".
-Bob Camp considered him to be important to the series, providing constructive advice and improving on Kricfalusi's often overly crass ideas while receiving little to no credit for them.
+After the success of Pete & Pete, McRobb was assigned to work on Nicktoons.
+He worked with Jumbo Pictures on Doug and served as story editor on The Ren & Stimpy Show, one of the most challenging periods of his career.
+He acted as a voice of reason between Nickelodeon executives and series creator John Kricfalusi, who viewed him as an obstacle to the series' creative process.
+Despite this tension, McRobb was highly influential in the production of the first two seasons, approving plots for critically acclaimed episodes such as "Svën Höek" and "Man's Best Friend" while writing the episode "Black Hole".
+Bob Camp considered him important to the series, noting that he provided constructive advice and improved on Kricfalusi's often overly crass ideas while receiving little credit.

-Starting in 2020, McRobb is an executive producer of two animated series for children in production for Apple TV+.
-Harriet the Spy is an adaptation of the coming-of-age novel about a rebellious 11-year-old girl living in New York City in the 1960s, who wants to be a spy and a writer.
-El Deafo is an adaptation of the Newbery Award-winning graphic novel and memoir.
-It is a tragicomic chronicle of a young girl who has to learn to overcome her disability when she loses her hearing at age five.
+McRobb went on to co-create KaBlam! and Radio Free Roscoe, and served as co-executive producer on Sanjay and Craig from 2013 to 2016.
+In 2020, he became executive producer on two animated series for Apple TV+: Harriet the Spy, an adaptation of the coming-of-age novel about a rebellious 11-year-old girl in 1960s New York City, and El Deafo, based on the Newbery Award-winning graphic memoir about a young girl who loses her hearing at age five.

-Recent projects include executive-producing Costume Quest, an animated children's series from Amazon which was premiered in 2018.
-They were also the executive producers and writers of Click, Clack, Moo: Christmas at the Farm, an animated Christmas special based on the popular Click, Clack, Moo children's book series.
-It premiered in December 2017.
-From 2013 to 2016, they were one of the executive producers of Sanjay and Craig, an animated children's show for Nickelodeon.
+McRobb and Viscardi collaborated as executive producers and writers on Costume Quest, an animated children's series that premiered on Amazon in 2018, and Click, Clack, Moo: Christmas at the Farm, an animated Christmas special that premiered in December 2017.
+McRobb was also a writer on the 2007 film Alvin and the Chipmunks.

-McRobb was also a writer on the 2007 family movie Alvin and the Chipmunks.
+Viscardi served as senior vice president of Nickelodeon Animation Studio until Ramsey Naito succeeded him.
+He remains at the network as a producer overseeing feature-length animated content, and co-wrote The Loud House Movie with Kevin Sullivan and Plankton: The Movie with Mr. Lawrence and Kaz.